MegaDanX12/NATAutoMapper/README.md

 3) close ports
 4) list the currently open ports (only opened with Upnp)

-Command line arguments and scripts are supported
+Command line arguments and scripts are supported.

 The supported commands are the following (must be first in the command line):